thatjpcsguy/pi-factory/README.md

 # pimaster

-manage mass pi tv's, with the help of consul
+Manage mass TVs with the help of consul.